Kendel Carson: Life and career

 Later, at an outdoor concert with The Paperboys, she met Chip Taylor, the noted songwriter famous for such songs as "Angel of the Morning", and he became her mentor, musical partner, and producer.
 With Taylor, she has developed her vocal talents along with her fiddling.
 She records for Taylor's Train Wreck Records, and they have performed together in North America and in Europe.

 Her first album with Taylor, Rearview Mirror Tears was named by Q Magazine as one of the five best roots albums of 2007.
 XM Radio declared it one of the top ten country albums of the year.

 She also records and performs with Stephanie Cadman and Miranda Mulholland in a country music trio called Belle Starr.
 For the past several years she has also performed with Barney Bentall and the Grand Cariboo Opry.
-In late 2012, she became a member of Alan Doyle's band during the tour in support of his solo album, Boy on Bridge (2012).
-While Carson does not appear on the album itself, she became a full time member of his band, Alan Doyle & The Beautiful Beautiful Band and appears on Alan Doyle's next three albums: So Let's Go (2015), A Week at the Warehouse (2017) and Rough Side Out (2020).
+In 2012, she became a member of Alan Doyle's band during the tour in support of his solo album, Boy on Bridge (2012).
+While Carson does not appear on the album itself, she became a full time member of his band, Alan Doyle & The Beautiful Beautiful Band and appears on every Doyle recording since.

+In 2025, she appeared as a guest musician on The Great Lakes Suite, an album by Rheostatics.

 She lists Janis Joplin, Lucinda Williams, The Band, and Emmylou Harris among her many influences.